Need Assistance? 01384 442752 (UK)

 Gain an understanding of the elements of our diet and the nutrients required by our bodies

-• Learn about human nutrition - the sources and interactions of nutrition in our dietThis course provides an understanding of the sources, actions, and interactions of nutrients from the food that we consume.
+• the sources, actions, and interactions of nutrients from the food that we consume.

-• Looking at the balance of the nutrients in foods and what makes up a balanced diet.
+• the balance of the nutrients in foods and what makes up a balanced diet.

 It's easy to enrol...